 I have been blessed to have traveled and lived in many countries and to have had the opportunity to have studied cross cultural psychology experientially.
 My primary purpose for traveling in other countries was to study with various teachers on the nature of consciousness.
-I lived, for example, with a group of Indians studying indigenous medicine in the Amazon jungle of Columbia.
+I lived, for example, with a group of Indians studying indigenous medicine in the Amazon jungle of Yurayaco, Columbia.
 I also traveled through India, Europe, Canada, Latin America, Mexico and Turkey studying the psychological teachings contained in the religious teachings, histories, sacred sites and art of these cultures.
 I am interested in how psychology has manifested over the centuries and have published an academic paper called “The True Origins of Psychology and the Influence of Euro-American Ethnocentrism“.

 I received my Bachelor of Arts degree in Interdisciplinary Studies from Marylhurst University in Oregon.
 I received my Masters in Counseling Psychology with an emphasis in Jungian Depth Psychotherapy and Psycho-dynamic Process from Pacifica Graduate Institute in California.
-I also have a strong background of training in mindfulness based therapies such as Dialectical Behavioral Therapy (really great for helping one learn how to manage emotions); Acceptance and Commitment Therapy (really great for working with serious depression and hopelessness); Mindfulness Based Cognitive Therapy (generally great for treating depression , anxiety, panic and self hatred); and Gestalt Therapy (I trained with this for over 3 years in treating severe trauma and childhood wounds).
+I also have a strong background of training in mindfulness based therapies such as Dialectical Behavioral Therapy (really great for helping one learn how to manage emotions); Acceptance and Commitment Therapy (really great for working with serious depression and hopelessness); Mindfulness Based Cognitive Therapy (generally great for treating depression , anxiety, panic and self hatred); and Gestalt Therapy (I trained extensively in this method for over 3 years in treating severe trauma and childhood wounds).
 I am also in the process of developing a new form of treatment with a colleague Psychologist called, Mindfulness Centered Somatic Therapy.

 I have extensive training in an Eye movement somatic therapy called Brainspotting; (you can read more about this on my FAQ section) it is considered one of the highly effective trauma therapies available.

 I believe that it is important to have compassion for all beings.
 All people struggle and suffer in different ways.
-Suffering might mean that you struggle with anxiety over your job, Suffering might mean watching too much pornography, or having an affair.
+Suffering might mean that you struggle with anxiety over your job, Suffering might mean watching too much pornography or having an affair.
 Suffering might mean that you have panic attacks, or cant get over the loss of a relationship or loved one.
 It might mean that you don’t know who you are, feel like you do not belong in the culture you live in, or do not feel heard and understood by others.